 What weighs more: a once-in-a-lifetime love or your life-long dream?

 Scraping their way through stardom, Mia (Emma Stone) makes ends meet by working as a waiter desperately squeezing in actress auditions at the same time, while Sebastian (Ryan Gosling) is a jazz music aficionado playing in restaurants and bars.
-As their lives interlace and love blossoms, their shared passion for the spotlight proves to be a problem bigger than they've anticipated.
+As their lives interlace and love blossoms, their shared passion for the spotlight proves to be a bigger problem than they've anticipated.